-Complaints about student conduct off campus are handled via protocols listed in the Student Handbook and a Memorandum of Understanding between the Department of Campus Safety and the Westminster Police Department (Student Handbook and MOU).
+Complaints about student conduct off campus are handled via protocols listed in the Student Handbook and a "Memorandum of Understanding" between the Department of Campus Safety and the Westminster Police Department (Student Handbook and MOU).
 The jurisdiction of the Student Code of Conduct over students' actions off campus is also listed in the Student Handbook.
 Complaints filed by people who are not members of the campus community are handled as noted in the above materials.
-Depending on the severity of the issue, there are a gradient of actions that can be taken at the discretion of the Department of Campus Safety, who handle most conflicts and concerns from outside the community (CollegeDisciplineProcess\1011 Stats Final).
+Depending on the severity of the issue, there is a gradient of actions that can be taken at the discretion of the Department of Campus Safety, who handle most conflicts and concerns from outside the community (CollegeDisciplineProcess\1011 Stats).

-According to NSSE 2010, students report an average score for "Relationship with administrative personnel and offices" (NSSE 2010, Question 8c Results).
+According to NSSE 2010, students' responses fell in the average range for "Relationship with administrative personnel and offices" (NSSE 2010, Question 8c Results).
 The discipline process statistics for 2010-2011 show that the various procedures and policies are being actively conducted and fairly applied (CollegeDisciplineProcess\1011 Stats).

-The College's leadership structure is sound, with institutional constituencies functioning within clearly defined roles with regard to policy development and decision-making.
+The College's leadership structure is sound, with institutional constituencies functioning within clearly defined roles with regard to policy development and decision making.
 The Board of Trustees is active and appropriately involved with the campus.
 The College administration operates with sufficient autonomy to fulfill its responsibilities and assure the integrity of the institution.
 With the vision of a new president, the College's leadership is in good hands and the future appears promising.
 The governance structure of the College functions well.
-One weakness, noted by the administration, is the lack of diversity at the executive level of the College.
-Another an area of concern is the lack of structure that allows for staff participation in the College's governance.
+One weakness, noted by the administration, is the lack of diversity at the executive level of the College's governance.